Our Counseling Approach Journey:

 Why learning the language of attachment is a foundational skill for all relationships?

 1. People often put their best intentions into trying to be ideal partners.
 However, often early biological wiring fuels automatic responses that create intense conflict and pain with the very ones they love most.
-The key is to learn the language of Attachment so you can heal your childhood attachment wounds, which is ESSENTIAL to enjoy fulfilling relationships as adults now.
+By learning the language of Attachment, you can heal your childhood attachment wounds, which is ESSENTIAL to enjoy fulfilling relationships as adults now.